Klus3kk/SandSquare/README.md

     ```
 2. **Open the Game**:
    - Navigate to the `SandSquare` directory and open `index.html` in your web browser.

-## Contributing

-If you have ideas for new features, improvements, or bug fixes, please open an issue or submit a pull request.

-## License

-**SandSquare** is licensed under the MIT License.
-See the `LICENSE` file for more details.

 ## Acknowledgments